International Focus Fusion Research

 In Italy, Andrea Di Vita, a researcher at University of Genoa published in September, 2013 a paper in European Physical Journal analyzing LPPF’s theory of focus fusion.
 He does not conclude that, with his initial conditions, you can ignite pB11, but he admits his conditions are limited and is generally very favorable about further pursuing this research.

-As well, there is a fourth group in Japan working on simulations, work that was first circulated in 2010 with a publication in Physics of Plasmas.
+As well, a fourth group in Japan working on simulations, work that was first circulated in 2010 with a publication in Physics of Plasmas.
 In February, 2013, LPPF and the Toyama University group announced an agreement to work together on pB11 fusion.